 First step, round up some helpers.
 Kids especially LOVE shucking corn!
 Jada’s thing is finding the worms.
 It’s like a treasure hunt for her.
 (Yes, there are worms in there!)

 Set your station up.
-Throw the corn husks into a container to compost (or feed the pig!), save the corn silk for herbal remedies.
+Throw the corn husks into a container to compost (or feed the pig!).

 Pick the worms out.
 (I told you there were worms.
 You didn’t believe me, did you?!)

 Cut the tip off, along with any bad parts.

 Break off the stem.